Zahner to speak at Missouri University at Columbia, Open to Public

 Bill Zahner will join a notable cast of previous presenters at the Memorial Union Auditorium, including Buckminster Fuller, who delivered one of the program’s first talks.
 The program also has recently hosted a number of innovative designers and architects:

 A. Zahner Company (ZAHNER®) is a fourth-generation, internationally acclaimed engineering and fabrication firm known for its specialized use of metal in art and architecture, most notably the complex building facades such as the 9/11 Memorial Museum in New York City, the Pritzker Pavilion in Chicago, de Young Museum in San Francisco.
-Founded 118 years ago and headquartered in Kansas City, Zahner employs nearly 200 craftsmen and engineers in its offices and two manufacturing facilities in Missouri and Texas.
+Founded 118 years ago and headquartered in Kansas City, Zahner employs nearly 200 engineers and artisans in its offices and two manufacturing facilities in Missouri and Texas.
 Zahner has 8 trademarked specialized systems, 7 trademarked surfaces, and is the recipient of over 40 awards for work in the fields of art and architecture.

 The Healy Lecture series is part of the College of Human Environmental Sciences program, bringing international speakers to the campus.
 Reaching both undergraduates and students who pursue advanced graduate degrees, the Architectural Studies program boasts the only public-supported, accredited interior design program in Missouri and the first online doctoral program at the University of Missouri.
 Since 1972, the program has been a free-standing department, giving students a real advantage in getting to know their outstanding professors in a supportive environment where they can discover and learn.